How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Route 5: University/College Health Services (For Students)

-If you're a student, your educational institution likely has health services that can issue certificates.
+If you're a student in Spain or Europe, your educational institution likely has health services that can issue certificates.

 How it works: